 Wait it out.
 While traffic tickets never truly disappear from your record, auto insurers typically only look at the last 5 years.
 That said, they usually do look at serious infractions and depending on your carrier, reckless driving may be considered severe.

-Take a defensive driving course to bring your rate down.
+Take a defensive driving course to bring down your car insurance rates.
 They aren’t that expensive, and they can pay off big.
-A defensive driving course may get any driver a discount, but it can be especially handy if you’ve had a lot of infractions.
+It can be especially handy if you’ve had a lot of infractions.

 Knock off some points.
 If you’re in a state that uses a point system, a safe driving course may reduce your points, which could help save you from a license suspension or revocation depending on your state’s laws.